progressdb/ProgressDB/docs/public/service-upgrades.md

 # Upgrades & Releases

-This page describes recommended procedures for upgrading ProgressDB in production and best practices for releases.
+This guide outlines safe upgrade procedures, rolling upgrade patterns, backup and rollback steps, and a release checklist.

+## Pre-upgrade checklist

+- [ ] Backup Pebble DB (`--db`) and KMS metadata.
+- [ ] Restore backups to staging and run smoke tests.
+- [ ] Review release notes for breaking changes and data migrations.
+- [ ] Ensure previous binaries/images are available for rollback.

-## Rolling upgrades
+## Rolling upgrades (recommended)

+1. Deploy new version to a small canary subset of instances.
+2. Wait for `/healthz` to return `ok` on each new instance.
+3. Monitor metrics and logs for errors or latency regressions.
+4. Gradually roll out to remaining instances.

+Tips:

-- Use health checks (`GET /healthz`) and readiness probes to orchestrate rollouts.
-Ensure each new instance reports healthy before routing traffic.
+- Use readiness probes to avoid routing traffic to instances that are still warming up.
-- Drain connections on an instance before stopping it (graceful shutdown).
-- Keep previous released binaries/images available for rollback.

-## Backup before upgrade

-- Always snapshot the `--db` data directory (Pebble DB) before upgrading.
-- Verify backups by restoring into a staging environment and running smoke tests against the restored instance.
+- Drain connections and stop old instances only after new instances are healthy.

-## Compatibility & migrations
+## Upgrades that include data migrations

-- The server attempts to maintain API compatibility within a release line.
-- If an upgrade includes data migrations (schema changes, encryption rewrap), run migrations in a maintenance window and validate sample data after the migration completes.
+- If the upgrade requires data migrations (schema changes, encryption rewrap), schedule a maintenance window.

-## CI/CD & release artifacts

-- Use `goreleaser` (repo provides `.goreleaser.yml`) to build artifacts and Docker images.
-Tag releases and keep release notes that document any breaking changes.
-- Build artifacts should include a versioned binary and Docker image for each release.
+- Run migrations on a staging copy first and validate data integrity.
+- Prefer online migrations that are backwards-compatible when possible; otherwise, use downtime windows.

 ## Quick rollback

-- If you detect issues post-upgrade, rollback to the previous known-good binary/image and restore from the backup snapshot if necessary.
+If you detect problems post-upgrade:

+1. Stop the new version and redeploy the previous known-good binary/image.
+2. If data migrations made incompatible changes, restore DB from the pre-upgrade backup and restart the previous version.
+3. Notify stakeholders and open an incident ticket with the timeline and logs.

+## CI/CD recommendations

+- Use `goreleaser` (configured in this repo) to build artifacts and Docker images.
+- Publish artifacts with clear semantic tags and include release notes describing migrations and breaking changes.

 ## Post-upgrade verification

-- Confirm `/healthz` is `ok` on all nodes.
+- Confirm `/healthz` is `ok` across all nodes.
-- Verify metrics (`/metrics`) show expected request rates and no error spikes.
+- Verify metrics (`/metrics`) for error spikes or latency regressions.
-- Exercise a few end-to-end scenarios: create thread, post message, list messages, sign user.
+- Run functional smoke tests: create thread, post message, list messages, sign user.

-## Release checklist
+## Release checklist (copyable)

-- [ ] Backup DB
+- [ ] Backup DB and KMS
-- [ ] Deploy new version to staging and run automated tests
+- [ ] Deploy to staging and run automated tests
 - [ ] Deploy to canary subset and monitor metrics/health
 - [ ] Rollout to remainder of fleet
-- [ ] Monitor for errors and latency regressions for at least one retention/window period
+- [ ] Monitor for errors and latency regressions for at least one retention period